Complete Guide to the Abandoned Presidents’ Heads in Virginia

 How to get to the Presidents Heads

 Croaker, VA is about a 2.5 hours drive from DC and 1 hour and 15 minutes hours from Virginia Beach.
 It is the perfect day trip.
-Tickets vary in price and range from $23 to $125.
-They must be purchased online prior to getting there (tickets may be available for purchase on site if a session is not sold out) Youth tickets cost $9 (age 8-17) and kids 7 and under go in for free.
+Tickets vary in price and range from $20 to $125.
+Visitors must purchase tickets online (tickets may be available for purchase on site if a session is not sold out) Youth tickets cost $9 (age 8-17) and kids 7 and under go in for free.
 Upon your purchase, you will receive a confirmation email containing parking instructions and other rules you must abide to.
 You will also need to sign a liability waiver when you check-in.

 There are different kinds of tours available.
 You can choose between morning, afternoon, dusk, VIP, and nighttime sessions.
 Each session gives you a 2 to 3 hour window to visit.
 Nighttime events are mostly geared towards photography enthusiasts.
 If you can, definitely drop in in one of John’s guided tours.
 He shares interesting facts and stories and will nicely give you some pointers for taking the best pictures.

 There is ample parking but as you will be on a farm, expect dusty and gravelly roads.
-If it rained recently, it is highly recommended to wear rain boots or even some hiking boots that can give you ankle support.
+Dress for the weather with rain boots or even some hiking boots that can give you ankle support if it is raining.
 Wear comfortable clothes and as you will be outdoors the whole time; don’t forget sunscreen, bug repellent and a water bottle.
 Be aware that there is no shade and no seating area.
 In the past some events featured a BBQ of some sort although I am not sure if this is still the case.
 There are portable restrooms on site, mostly near the parking and the check-in areas.

 • Do not trespass

 • In recent months, people started visiting more local places, resulting in tours filling out quickly.
-Make sure to purchase your tickets early (new Spring dates will be released in February)
+I recommend purchasing your tickets early (new dates are added all the time so keep checking the website)

 • Unless you are a photographer, I recommend visiting in the mornings.
 The tickets are less expensive and there might be a little less people.
 The downside is you will have to deal the sculptures being back lit on sunny days

 • Leashed dogs are allowed.
-Also make sure to pick up after them
+Please make sure to pick up after them

 • Drones are allowed but cannot be flown during guided tours